Bohemian Rhapsody (film): Casting

+Susie Figgis was responsible for casting and suggesting Malek.
 On 4 November 2016, it was announced that Rami Malek would star as Freddie Mercury, after the producers saw his work in Mr. Robot.
 He had to make a pre-recording at Abbey Road Studios, which was sent to Queen members for approval.
 On 21 August 2017, additional cast members were announced: Ben Hardy as drummer Roger Taylor, Gwilym Lee as lead guitarist Brian May, and Joseph Mazzello as bass guitarist John Deacon.
 On 30 August 2017, it was reported that Allen Leech had been cast in the film to play Mercury's personal manager, Paul Prenter, who worked for him from 1977 to 1987, when he was fired for betraying Mercury by selling his personal information to UK newspapers.

 On 6 September 2017, Lucy Boynton was cast to play Mercury's long-term girlfriend, Mary Austin.
 Lindsey Stirling, Bryce Dallas Howard, Maria Bello and Ashley Johnson were also considered.
 On 11 September 2017, Mike Myers joined the cast to play EMI executive Ray Foster, and on 22 September 2017, Aaron McCusker was added to play Mercury's long-term boyfriend Jim Hutton.
 On 26 September 2017, it was announced that Aidan Gillen had been cast as John Reid, Queen's second manager, from 1975 to 1978, who took over from Norman Sheffield of Trident Studios; while Tom Hollander was set to play Jim Beach, Queen's third manager, who took over from John Reid in 1978.
 The film includes cameos by current Queen vocalist Adam Lambert as a truck driver and the film's editor John Ottman as a live TV director.
 Luke Deacon, son of John Deacon, also makes a cameo appearance as a college student, attending the pub where Smile plays.